A New Spirituality of Old Ideas

 This recent trend is nothing new, although the extent of it is.
-The Western religious landscape began to change rapidly during the Romantic era, a European social revolution of the early 1800s.
-The social activism of this time was partly a reaction against the overly materialist philosophies of the Enlightenment.
+The Western religious landscape changed rapidly during the Romantic era, a European social revolution of the early 1800s.
+The social activism of this time was partly a reaction against the overly materialist philosophies of the Age of Enlightenment.

 – The Urantia Book

-The intellectual and spiritual concepts associated with Romanticism led to considerable innovation in the arts and sciences, including literature, politics, and religion.
-It also gave rise to widespread protests against pollution, corruption, war, and church authority.
+The refreshing spiritual concepts associated with Romanticism led to considerable innovation in the arts and sciences, including literature, politics, and religion.
+It also sparked widespread protests against pollution, corruption, war, and church authority.

-Adherents of New Thought teachings embraced ideals of God as Infinite Intelligence, and spirit as Ultimate Reality—concepts borrowed directly from Brahmanism, an ancient religion of India.
+Proponents of New Thought teachings embraced ideals of God as Infinite Intelligence, and spirit as Ultimate Reality—concepts borrowed directly from Brahmanism, an ancient religion of India.
 But the range of ideas varied widely.
-Some writers dealt explicitly with Eastern ideals while others integrated Greek metaphysics or the teachings of Jesus.
+Some writers dealt explicitly with Eastern ideals, while others integrated Greek metaphysics or the teachings of Jesus.
 Some saw God writ large in the universe, while others were atheistic.

-Although there were some questionable practices and dubious concepts associated with New Thought, the positive effects of this unique spiritual resurgence included a wealth of new literature and a fresh consideration of Christian teachings, as well as significant and beneficial changes in the study of sociology, psychology, and the humanities.
+Although there were some questionable practices and dubious concepts associated with New Thought, the positive effects of this unique resurgence of spirituality included a wealth of new literature, a fresh consideration of Christian teachings, and significant and beneficial changes in the study of sociology, psychology, and the humanities.

 The ideas embraced in the New Thought era receded during the world wars but enjoyed a notable resurgence during the counterculture movement of the 1960s, when many young people again shunned traditional Christian thought and began to explore alternative religions, especially Eastern ones.

-Indeed, the cultural revolutionaries of that time explored and resuscitated almost anything thought to be associated with the supernatural, including ancient practices such as astrology, crystals, Tarot cards, and the I Ching.
+Indeed, the cultural revolutionaries of that time explored and resuscitated almost anything deemed supernatural, including ancient practices such as astrology, crystals, Tarot cards, and the I Ching.
 This was the beginning of so-called New Age spirituality.

 New Thought Becomes New Age

-In many ways, Brahman beliefs correspond with Judeo-Christian ideas, wherein God is the creator of the universe; the source and cause of all reality.
+On several points, Brahman beliefs correspond to Judeo-Christian ideas, in which God is the creator of the universe and the source and cause of all reality.
 Also similar is the idea that the Spirit of God (Atman) dwells within every person—the kingdom of heaven within—a divine spark that is a part of the very same Divine Source.

 – The Urantia Book